 Christ the Lord Is Risen Today Music

-'Christ The Lord Is Risen Today' was one of the first songs written by Charles Wesley.
+‘Christ The Lord Is Risen Today’ was one of the first songs written by Charles Wesley.
 He wrote it one year after his conversion to Christianity.
 What a huge blessing this man is to the body of Christ down through the centuries!
-This song was written in the 1700's and is loved as much today as when it was first written.
-I praise God for all His songwriters new and old that help us to celebrate our wonderful Creator God!!
+This song was written and sung in the 1700s.
+It is loved as much today as when it was first written.
+I praise God for all His songwriters new and old that help us to celebrate the resurrection of Jesus Christ!!

 Christ The Lord Is Risen Today